MicrosoftDocs/learn/learn-pr/languages/python-format-strings/includes/3-exercise-string-helper-functions.md

 The third time we call the function as a member of a variable.
 Like the previous example, we access the `str` helper method by using the member access operator on the variable that points to a literal string.
 Again, we don't need to pass anything as an argument, because the function operates on the string our variable points to.

-There are multiple ways to call these helper methods, and you'll likely use the one that makes the most sense in a given context.
+There are multiple ways to call these helper methods, and you'll likely use the one that makes the most sense in a particular context.

 For the remainder of this exercise, we'll usually use the third example.
 However, the important takeaway is to understand there are different ways to achieve the same result when you're writing code.
 Even if we do not demonstrate it here, you can use one of several different styles when you're calling these methods.